 The Dossier Submitter considers that the restriction is implementable and enforceable, although harmonised analytical methods for detecting microplastics in products are yet to be agreed and a framework of test methods and criteria for identifying (bio)degradable ‘microplastics’ will likely need to be adapted in due course in response to scientific and technical progress.

 This conclusion is on the basis that various existing analytical methods can be readily applied to establish if microplastics are present in mixtures, and that these can be applied in a tiered way, as necessary, to avoid unnecessary testing costs.
-Furthermore, the use of these analytical methods can be supported by contractual measures to ensure that only nonmicroplastic polymers are used in products that inevitably lead to releases to the environment.
+Furthermore, the use of these analytical methods can be supported by contractual measures to ensure that only polymers which do not fall under the microplastic definition or are exempted based on their biodegradability are used in products that inevitably lead to releases to the environment.

 The restriction is designed so that enforcement authorities can set up efficient supervision mechanisms to monitor compliance with the proposed restriction and is practically implementable for companies.
 The Dossier Submitter considers that it is possible to determine if a product includes polymer-containing particles with all dimensions less than 5mm, or fibre-like particles with length >15mm.
 For the cases where the particle is mainly non-polymer, there is also a need to determine the amount of polymer present in the particle.
 The Dossier Submitter considers that applied method for determining the amount of polymer will need to be decided on a case-by-case basis, but that suitable methods are available.